Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the string `Enter the domain of your Azure AD tenant, e.g. contoso.onmicrosoft.com` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
 1. Find the string `Enter the ID of your Azure AD tenant copied from the Azure portal` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the string `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.